-Social sciences allows you to explore the relationship between personal and social worlds and helps you develop responsibility for yourself and the broader society.
+The social sciences allow you to explore the relationship between personal and social worlds and help you develop responsibility for yourself and the broader society.
 Select from options in business administration, economics, education, psychology and sociology.

 The college years go by faster than you would imagine, and the Learning Portfolio is an opportunity to exhibit your personal and professional growth, as well as to record how you have met Colby-Sawyer's learning outcomes.
 Learning portfolios include reflections on a range of experiences across your major, the Liberal Education Program and the college.

 The Learning Portfolio also provides us with an assessment of our academic programs.

 The Capstone experience is the culmination of your academic experience and is proof that you have undergone a rigorous, multi-disciplinary education and are ready for success in the workforce or graduate school.